Ty Herndon: 20042010: Right About Now and Journey On

-2013present: Lies I Told Myself, House on Fire, and Got It Covered
+2013present: Lies I Told Myself, House on Fire, Got It Covered. and Jacob

 The album Lies I Told Myself followed in 2013, also on FUNL.
 Prior to the album's release, Herndon had performed the title track in concert, and chose to make it the lead single due to its positive reception from fans.
 He also noted that the track "Beautiful Love Song" had been written eight years prior and rejected by other artists, but he chose to record it because he liked the sound of the song's demo.
 Another track on the album, "Sugar", was co-written by country singer Sara Evans's brother, Matt Evans.
 Herndon compared this track to "Steam", and cited it as an example of the more "modern" sound he wanted on Lies I Told Myself.
 Herndon financed the album through a Kickstarter campaign, and supported it by touring with Jamie O'Neal and Andy Griggs.
 Matt Bjorke of Roughstock reviewed the album favorably, praising Herndon's vocals on the ballads in particular.

 His next album was 2016's House on Fire, which once again featured several songs he co-wrote.
 It was his first release on the BFD label, and he co-produced with Drew Davis and Erik Halbig, a guitarist in Herndon's road band.
 Herndon described the title track as autobiographical, while in comparison, "All Night Tonight" came from Davis and Halbig wanting to write a "beach song".
 This was followed in 2019 by Got It Covered, which featured re-recordings of his hit singles along with cover songs.
 Among the songs covered were Marc Cohn's "Walking in Memphis", Carrie Underwood's "So Small", and Bonnie Raitt's "I Can't Make You Love Me".
 Herndon said that he had almost considered retiring from country music due to the lack of success of his last few albums until he heard "So Small" on the radio.
 When Underwood found that Herndon had covered the song, she spoke favorably about it on social media.
 In 2020, Herndon collaborated with Kristin Chenoweth and Paul Cardall on a single titled "Orphans of God".